tinesoft/generator-ngx-library/recipes/revert-releasing.md

 # How to revert a package releasing that's gone wrong?

-Despite all efforts put in to provide a simple and error-less releasing process (thanks pre-release checks, among others), it is still possible that something goes wrong during the process, and that you might want to revert the changes introduced.
+Despite all efforts, put in to provide a simple and error-less releasing process (thanks to pre-release checks, among others), it is still possible that something goes wrong during the process, and that you might want to revert the changes introduced.

 Depending on which [release step](https://github.com/tinesoft/generator-ngx-library#releasing) caused the failure, you can rollback some of